nf-core/eager/docs/usage.md

 | JK2802      | JK2802_SE  | 7    | 4                | PE      | Mammoth  | double       | full          | data/JK2802_AGAATAACCTACCA_L007_R1_001.fastq.gz.tengrand.fq.gz | data/JK2802_AGAATAACCTACCA_L007_R2_001.fastq.gz.tengrand.fq.gz | NA  |
 | JK2802      | JK2802_PE  | 8    | 4                | SE      | Mammoth  | double       | full          | data/JK2802_AGAATAACCTACCA_L008_R1_001.fastq.gz.tengrand.fq.gz | NA                                                             | NA  |

 After AdapterRemoval, and prior to mapping, FASTQ files from lane 7 and lane 8 _with the same `SeqType`_ (and all other _metadata_ columns) will be concatenated together for each **Library**.
 After duplicate removal, BAM files with `Library_ID`s with the same `Sample_Name` will be merged together.
+If BAM trimming is turned, all post-trimming BAMs (i.e. non-UDG and half-UDG ) will be merged with UDG-treated (untreated) BAMs, if they have the same `Sample_Name`.

 <p align="center">
   <img src="images/usage/tsvinput_merging_names.png" width="75%" height = "75%">
 </p>

-Note the following important caveats:
+Note the following important points:

 * The TSV must use actual tabs (not spaces) between cells.
-* All BAM files must be specified as `SE` under `SeqType`.
+* All _BAM_ files must be specified as `SE` under `SeqType`.
-* nf-core/eager will only merge lanes of sequencing runs with the same single-end or paired-end configuration (as `DeDup` utilises both 5' and 3' ends of reads to remove duplicates).
+* nf-core/eager will only merge multiple _lanes_ of sequencing runs with the same single-end or paired-end configuration (as `DeDup` utilises both 5' and 3' ends of reads to remove duplicates).
 * You **must** specify different `Library_ID` names for same libraries but with different sequencing configurations (e.g. by specifying `_SE` and `_PE` in the example above), otherwise nf-core/eager will crash with a `file name collision` error when trying to merge after DeDup.
-* Accordingly nf-core/eager will not merge lanes libraries of FASTQs with BAM files (unless you us `--run_convertbam`), as only FASTQ files are lane-merged together.
+* Accordingly nf-core/eager will not merge _lanes_ of FASTQs with BAM files (unless you us `--run_convertbam`), as only FASTQ files are lane-merged together.
-* nf-core/eager functionality such as `--run_trim_bam` will currently be applied to _all_ BAM files irrespective of SeqType or UDG_treatment.
-If this functionality would be of interest, please let us know on the [nf-core github](https://github.com/nf-core/eager/issues).
+* nf-core/eager functionality such as `--run_trim_bam` will be applied to only non-UDG (UDG_Treatment: none) or half-UDG (UDG_Treatment: half) libraries.

 #### `--fasta`